 “In partnership with Direct Relief, The Vaseline® Healing Project is an aid effort to provide dermatological care, Vaseline® Jelly & medical supplies needed to help heal the skin of people affected by poverty or emergencies around the world.”

-As I am very interested in the representation of black spirituality in popular media these days, this is something that recently caught my eye, a virtual-reality documentary on Haitian Vodou.
+What do we think of a religion that helped to bring nearly a half a million enslaved black people into freedom during the Age of Independence when the US was still emerging out of its own colonial rule?
+Do we demonize it?
+Do we celebrate?
+As I am very interested in the representation of black spirituality in popular media these days, this virtual-reality documentary on Haitian Vodou caught my eye because it is produced by a corporation.
 I honestly don’t know what to make of it, so I could use some help.
 Is it a commercial?
-Is it an informed promotion of a dedicated religious community and their widely misunderstood traditions?
+Is it the promotion of a dedicated religious community and their widely misunderstood tradition?
 Is it a strategic business initiative designed to address some of the pressing medical and health needs in one of the most impoverished countries in the western hemisphere?
 One could try to view this video using an historical perspective or through a contemporary critical lens.
 You could, as I did, scan it warily for signs of product placement.
 It might be that I am too cynical to see a real public good coming from one of the largest and oldest multinational corporations whose ostensible purpose in this world is to sell more of its fantastically popular petrochemical consumer items and add to its bottom line.
 Still, I was struck by the sensitivity of this piece, and especially use of the term healing with respect to practitioners of Haitian Vodou in the video, and how ideas of physical care and spiritual care are conjoined in a conversation about Religion, ceremony, and the ethics of community care.